o3de/sig-core/README.md

 ## What the SIG does:

-* Contributes to changes to O3DE Core Systems in library(AzCore/AzFramework/AzToolsFramework/AzGameFramework).
+* Contributes changes to O3DE Core Systems in the libraries of AzCore, AzFramework, AzToolsFramework, etc...
 * Collaborate with SIG-Simulation for changes to the Math library and Tick System.
 * Collaborate with SIG-Platform for implementation of low level systems(memory management, keyboard/mouse input, file input/output, etc...).
 * Maintains the Gem System and integrations with CMake.